bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 I tried to navigate to the correct path location, by using relative paths, absolute paths, etc... but without success.
 After searching for solutions, I decided to take a different approach.

 #### SOLUTION 1: Create a DockerWebApi folder

 The solution I came up with, was to create a DockerWebApi folder in the parent folder (where the README.md file exists) of the WebApi project.
-Once the DockerWebApi folder is created, copy/paste the Dockerfile in this folder.
+Once the DockerWebApi folder is created, copy/paste the Dockerfile into this folder.

 Do not forget to re-add "DotNet.JwtWebApi/" again to the COPY line.